-Important Dates for the Hamil family
+Early History of the Hamil family

 This web page shows only a small excerpt of our Hamil research.
 Another 104 words (7 lines of text) covering the years 1143, 1194, 1206, 1214, 1379, 1418, and 1497 are included under the topic Early Hamil History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Hamill, Hammill, Hamil, Hommill, Homill, Homil, Hammel, Hammell and many more.